aarmobley/aarmobley/README.md

 ## A little about myself

-My name is Aaron and I have been going through the Data Science program at Bethel school of Technology this past year. <br>
+I have been going through the Data Science program at Bethel school of Technology this past year. <br>
 I have a passion for the outdoors and nature as well as fishing and surfing.
-Data Science is a hobby I am quickly becoming <br>
+Data Science is a career I am quickly becoming <br>
 obsessed with.
 Here are a few of the skills I have mastered: